 Sign me up!
 How do I apply to get started?

 Training sessions are scheduled four times a year and have a limited number of participants to ensure a quality experience for all.
-Applicants who are not able to be accommodated in the upcoming training session will be placed on a wait list and alerted when the next application window opens in case they would like to re-apply.
+Applicants who are not able to be accommodated in the upcoming training session will be placed on a wait list and alerted when the next application window opens.